zididadaday/fw13-amd300-fedora-secureboot/README.md

 ## Background

 I have made below tests on a Framework Laptop 13 with AMD Ryzen™ AI 300 (340) from May 2025.
 Fedora installation was 42, with Secure Boot enabled.
 1TB NVME drive.
 64GB DDR5 5600 MHZ CL40.
+I have secureboot enabled, a luks encrypted drive, and hibernation working (including suspend-then-hibernation)

 `https://fedoraproject.org/workstation/download/`